vmware-archive/invoker-specification/streaming.md

 Such information is made of:

 * *expectedContentTypes*: a list of N strings, where N is the number of output parameters of the function.
 Each string is a comma separated list of MIME types and indicates, in order, the preference of the streaming processor when it comes to receiving output data: if the i-th string is equal to `MIME-Type1, MIME-Type2` then every `OutputFrame` pertaining to the i-th output (that is, where `resultIndex == i`) MUST have its `contentType` field set to a MIME type that is either `MIME-type1` or `MIME-type2` (or a compatible subtype thereof).
+* *inputNames*: a list of M strings, where M is the number of input parameters of the function.
+Each string a logical stream name.
+* *outputNames*: a list of N strings (same N as above).
+Each string a logical stream name.

 An invoker MAY decide to wait until it receives the `StartFrame` before loading the function.
 In particular, because the size of the `expectedContentTypes` field is equal to the output arity of the function, it MAY be used by the invoker to lookup the function in cases where *e.g.* overloading is supported by the target runtime, or where strict function arity matching is required.

+An invoker MAY allow functions to look up input and output streams by names.

 ### InputFrame
 `InputFrames` represent incoming data to the function.
 Upon reception of an `InputFrame`, an invoker